Updated: Aug 3, 2022

 Our soul family is much like our human birth families on Earth.
 These are our core family units in the spiritual realm, having been together since our initial spark from Source.
 On Earth, our soul family members can be anyone in our life, from our parents, children, or close relatives to colleagues or friends that show up or leave our life at the perfect time.
 The roles of our soul family members also change with each incarnation.
 For example, our mother in this life could have been our brother or son in a past life.

 The purpose of our soul family is to support, love, guide, nurture, protect, and ultimately help accelerate one another’s spiritual growth.
 The tricky part to understand is that the roles we have played in past lives can be the opposite of who you are in your current life.
-These roles may include protagonist, the antagonist, the victim, the abuser, the abandoner, the savior, the healer, the teacher, the confidant, or the betrayer, just to name a few.
+These roles may include the protagonist, the antagonist, the victim, the abuser, the abandoner, the savior, the healer, the teacher, the confidant, or the betrayer, just to name a few.
+Not to mention, we can play many roles in one lifetime.
 Of course, it’s not easy to wrap our human brains around such a concept.
-Think about it though, if we have truly lived thousands and thousands of lives, then it stands to reason that we have played just as many roles.
+Think about it though, if we have truly lived hundreds of lives, then it stands to reason that we have played just as many roles.
 A great example is one of my own past lives revealed during a regression session.
 I was a German soldier fighting for the Nazi’s while in this life I am of Jewish descent.

 If every time we came to Earth and our lives were always easy, we never had to experience any challenges or had to suffer, and we wanted for nothing, then how would we know if we made any progress?
 How could we truly appreciate feelings of love, happiness, and gratitude?
 Not to mention, life on Earth would be boring!
 The only way is to experience the opposite, and human existence provides the perfect playground to explore the yin and yang of every game and the emotions involved.
 Every “role” we play on Earth is full of rich complexities and beautiful contradictions, all so we may advance to a higher level of consciousness.